 Model A1-three disk drives (87 million bytes) and associated control for attachment to a Model 135 or 145 via the Integrated File Adapter (IFA).
+Note that the IFA, a featured capability of the original Models GE through I of the 145 Processing Unit, is not available for the new Models H2 through J2.

-Model A2-three additional disk drives (87 million bytes) for attachment to the 2319 Model A1 in a Model 145 system.
+Model A2--three additional disk drives (87 million bytes) for attachment to the 2319 Model A1 in a Model 145 system.